 - Primary and secondary texts pertinent to the individual’s area of specialization.

-The department does not impose numerical requirements on reading lists; the length of each list will be determined through consultation between the student and her or his exam committee members.
+The department does not impose numerical requirements on reading lists; the length of each list will be determined through consultation between the student and her or his dissertation director and exam committee members.
 These lists tend to fall between 50 and 75 texts.
 However, there has always been considerable variation, depending on the field and the student.
-Each student should have an early discussion with her or his exam committee members—in the fourth semester before submission of preliminary lists—that sets target numbers.
+Each student should have an early discussion with her or his dissertation director and exam committee members—in the fourth semester before submission of preliminary lists—that sets target numbers.

 The Ph.D. qualifying examination consists of two parts: a series of written exam questions and an oral exam centered around the student’s dissertation proposal.
-The written exams must be completed before the beginning of TA orientation in the first semester of the student’s third year.
-The thesis proposal oral exam must be completed no later than one week before classes begin in the second semester of the student’s third year.
+The written exams must be completed in the first semester of the student’s third year.
+The thesis proposal oral exam must be completed at the beginning of the second semester of the student’s third year.

 Exam day 1: This part of the exam should reflect a broad understanding of the area in which the student is specializing